mahlberger/DAT255-Dreamteam/group docs/Individual reflections/Andreas Opedal Eriksson.md

 - Learning objective

 As stated above, learn how to implement a new "view" in the app and access this view from the menu in the app.

+## Individual reflection week 5, 30/4 ##

+- What do I want to learn or understand better?

+For this sprint, my assigned tasks include displaying information from all timestamps for a given portcall (so that we later can display this information in the GANTT-chart).
+I therefore want to understand how to do exactly this right now.

+- How can I help someone else, or the entire team, to learn something new?

+We have divided tasks into groups of two.
+However, we will all sit together when we write code (mostly).
+We do this so that we can be easily available to each other if help is needed, which means that I will be open to help out with anything I can during the whole sprint.
+I will mainly help my peer programming mate understand and move forward, and he will do the same with me.

+- What is my contribution towards the team's application of Scrum?

+As earlier - been active in all the Scrum meetings.
+This past sprint my contribution has mainly been to complete my assigned tasks.
+I was also one of the team members who presented our progress to the PO's and discussed our prioritization of user stories with them.
+It is also worth mentioning that I have taken responsibility in my role as room booking responsible.

+- What is my contribution towards the team's deliveries?

+As above - complete my tasks and help move the whole group forward by prioritizing user stories.

+- Learning objective

+My learning objective for this sprint is to learn what is needed to complete the sprint's task.